-This new Kelty Redwing 50 review is about the 2016 version of the popular backpack which has been the best-selling Kelty’s pack for quite some time now.
+This new Kelty Redwing 50 review is about the new version of the popular backpack which has been the best-selling Kelty’s pack for quite some time now.
 This pack is a great tool for urban use and for outdoor tours.

 Construction and suspension system